-If it is apparent that the beneficiary of the program cannot get by without a certain piece of equipment, and it is within their budget, they will very often be able to purchase it.
+If it is apparent that the beneficiary of the program cannot do without a certain piece of equipment, and it is within their budget, they will very often be able to purchase it.

-Due to the fact that the goal here is to help the individuals to remain in their homes, the items bought can far beyond what is available as DME under Medicare coverage, as long as they are needed medically and within budget.
+Due to the fact that the goal here is to help the individuals to remain in their homes, the items bought can go far beyond what is allowed as DME under Medicare coverage, so long as they are needed medically and within budget.

 Helping the elderly return to their homes

-What may be considered a DME is again very often different from that which is covered with Medicare, even remodeling parts of the home, if it is necessary for the participant can make the transition, is paid for by the program.
+What may be considered a DME, is again very often different from that which is covered with Medicare, even remodeling parts of the home, if it is necessary for the participant to make the transition, is paid for by the program.

 How do you get DME’s with Medicaid waivers and HCBS programs ?